Coffrets cadeaux personnalisés en gros pour les marques soucieuses de la présentation

 Packaging decisions are often rushed at the end of a product cycle, when budgets are tight and deadlines are looming.
 The result is packaging that functions mechanically but falls flat emotionally.

 Over-branding is another frequent issue.
-Oversized logos, heavy finishes, or aggressive messaging can make a gift box feel promotional rather than premium—especially in markets that value restraint.
+Oversized logos, finitions lourdes, or aggressive messaging can make a gift box feel promotional rather than premium—especially in markets that value restraint.

 A third mistake is underestimating physical experience.
 A box can look impressive on screen and still disappoint in hand if the structure feels weak or the material feels thin.
 Packaging lives in the real world, not on mockups.